Automatic Thoughts: What Grows in the Garden of Your Mind?

 Automatic Thought

 What a witch!
-Couldn't she wait to get home before causing a scene in public!
+Couldn’t she wait until they got home instead of making a scene here?

 down